Adrinalin4ik/Nestjs-Graphql-Tools/README.md

 ## Filters
 Filter is giving ability to filter out entities by the condition.
-Condition looks similar to hasura interface using operators `eq, neq, gt, gte, lt, lte, in, like, notlike, between, notbetween, null`
+Condition looks similar to hasura interface using operators `eq, neq, gt, gte, lt, lte, in, like, notlike, between, notbetween, null`.
+By default it generates filter based on provided model.
+It supports only first level of the tables hierachy.
+If you need to search in depth you can declare custom filters (example 3).

 ##### Example 1